huggingface/transformers/docs/source/en/kv_cache.md

 including text generation, translation, summarization and other transformer-based applications.
 Effective caching helps reduce computation time and improve response rates, especially in real-time or resource-intensive applications.

-Transformers support various caching methods, leveraging ["~Cache"] classes to abstract and manage the caching logic.
+Transformers support various caching methods, leveraging "Cache" classes to abstract and manage the caching logic.
 This document outlines best practices for using these classes to maximize performance and efficiency.
 Check out all the available `Cache` classes in the [API documentation](./internal/generation_utils.md).